maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW2/HW2-report.md

 After cleaning the data it was found that there are approximately 35 kinds of pets.
 We cannot say their numbers with certainity as there are some pets under *'other'* category.

-Some of the entries however, were ignored as they had included robots or virus in the *'What Kind of Pet is this?'* column which did'nt made any sense.
+Some of the entries however, were ignored as they had included robots or virus in the *'What Kind of Pet is this?'* column which didn't made any sense.

 ### *How many cats?*

-The number of cats is 499.
+There are 499 cats in the data provided.

 ### *How many breeds of cats?*